They’ve got a tooth and it looks super cute. But hang on, now you need to look after it. Here’s our guide…

 - Brush their teeth at least twice a day: Just before bed and at any other time.
 Gradually build up how thoroughly you do it, so eventually you’re getting all of the surfaces of their little teeth, for two minutes ideally.

-- Brush the teeth in small circles, covering all the surfaces: And encourage them to spit the toothpaste out afterwards, just like they see their mum and dad doing.
+- Brush the teeth in small circles, covering all the surfaces: And encourage them to spit the toothpaste out afterwards, just like they see you doing.
 There's no need to rinse with water though, as this will just wash away the fluoride.

 My baby won’t have their teeth brushed – help…